ducks/ducks.github.io/posts/auto-testing-and-coverage-in-node-with-mocha-istanbul-travis-coveralls-yarn.md

       "test": "nyc mocha"
     }

-Now rerun your tests and bask in the test coverage light.
+Then rerun your tests and bask in the test coverage light.

 ## Automate with TravisCI and Coveralls